bartdebek/F1-App/README.md

 - Log in using email, GitHub or Google account

 TO DO:
-- Tool to compare driver's / team's achievements and statistics
 - Creating REST API and better frontend
 - Better test coverage
 - Mock-up merchendise store